rasbot/Bigfoot-Sighting-NLP-Study/readme/readme.md

 Are you a Bigfoot Adenturer?
-Are you a Bigfoot Tourism Provider?
+Are you looking to get in on Bigfoot Tourism?

 Don't worry, we have you covered!